ICJIA/icjia-qr-code/README.md

 1. Upload the contents to your web server:

-   - Upload `index.html` to your desired directory
+   - Upload all files to your desired directory
    - No build process required
    - No database required